 Compass

 A compass bezel is extremely useful for adventurers and those who like nothing more than getting lost in the wilderness.
-The compass bezel of our Expedition North Tide-Temp-Compass watch has the four cardinal directions marked on it and can be used in conjunction with the bidirectional center hand to point you in the right direction.
+The compass bezel of our Expedition Tide-Temp-Compass watch has the four cardinal directions marked on it and can be used in conjunction with the bidirectional center hand to point you in the right direction.

 To calibrate the compass on our Tide-Temp-Compass watch, follow these steps: